|Build Area||250mm (~9.8″) diameter||200mm x 200mm (~7.8″ x ~7.8″)|

 Additionally, you may not start any prints that are estimated to finish after the end of business hours for the day.

 The space has some filament on hand in assorted colors which is included in the cost of day passes and business hours memberships.
 We cannot guarantee any particular color for your prints.
 We will charge you if you intentionally use a lot of our filament.
-You are however welcome to bring your own filament to use instead.
+However, you are welcome to bring your own filament to use instead.
 We currently recommend using HATCHBOX filament with our printers.
 You can find it on Amazon for about $20 to $35 a kilogram.

 Due to a lack of ventilation in the electronics lab printing is currently limited to PLA or low off-gassing filaments.
 Until this is resolved we do not allow printing of ABS or other similar filaments.